-This story was published on 13 August 2018.
+This story was first published on 13 August 2018.
 If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 The new targeted compliance framework started 1 July 2018.
 As job seekers transition to the new framework, there have been many questions regarding how the system is applied.
 The following FAQs provide some explanation of the framework and how it practically affects job seekers.